-What triggers the onset of adult eczema?
+What causes the onset of adult eczema?

 Adult eczema can be triggered in response to a number of substances or conditions.
 Everyone is different, so while some may react to coarse or man-made fabrics against the skin, for others eczema could be triggered by anything from extreme temperature changes to exposure to household cleaning products like soap, using the wrong beauty products and even animal dander (animal skin and hair).
 Respiratory infections and colds may also be triggers and stress and diet can aggravate the condition too.